NixOS/rfcs/rfcs/0166-nix-formatting.md

         a = foo
           bar
           baz;
-      }; # <-- The decrease by two levels here is okay though in
+      }; # <-- The decrease by two levels here is okay in
     null
     ```

 ### Expansion of expressions

-**Description**

-Unless stated otherwise, any expression that fits onto one single line will be trivially formatted as such.
+Unless stated otherwise, any expression that fits onto one single line must be trivially formatted as such.

-For sequences of items in expressions, like elements in a list, key-value pairs in attribute sets, or function arguments, the following applies:
+For list elements, attributes, and function arguments, the following applies:

-- If expanded into multiple lines, each item should be on its own line.
+- If expanded into multiple lines, each item must be on its own line.
   - Grouping similar items together can be done by adding blank lines or comments between the groups instead.
   - This also applies to the first item, so e.g. `[ firstElement` in a multi line list is not allowed.
-- Long sequences of items may be liberally expanded, even if they would fit onto one line character-wise.
+- Long sequences of items should be liberally expanded, even if they would fit onto one line character-wise.
   - The motivation is to keep the information per line manageable.
 Usually "number of elements" is a better metric for that than "line length".
   - The cutoff is usually determined empirically based on common usage patterns.